Multinational Medical Coordination Centre/European Medical Command: History

+In autumn 2023, the representatives of the MMCC/EMC participating nations agreed to change the name to “Multinational Medical Coordination Centre – Europe”, in short “MMCC-E”.

-Through its recent agreement with the United States Army the Multinational Medical Coordination Center/ European Medical Command (MMCC/EMCy) is tightening its network of international contacts once again.
-On May 11, 30th Medical Brigade Commander Colonel Jason Wieman and MMCC/EMC Director Surgeon General Dr. Stefan Kowitz signed the protocol for the assignment of a United States Army Europe and Africa (USAREUR-AF) Liaison Officer to MMCC/EMC in Koblenz.
+Through its recent agreement with the United States Army, the Multinational Medical Coordination Center - Europe is tightening its network of international contacts once again.
+On May 11, the 30th Medical Brigade Commander Colonel Jason Wieman and MMCC-E Director Surgeon General Dr. Stefan Kowitz signed the protocol for the assignment of a United States Army Europe and Africa (USAREUR-AF) Liaison Officer to MMCC-E in Koblenz.

-The Full Operational Capability (FOC) of the MMCC/EMC was signed by the nations during the NATO COMEDS Plenary in Madrid on 30 May 2022.
+The Full Operational Capability (FOC) of the MMCC-E was signed by the nations during the NATO COMEDS Plenary in Madrid on 30 May 2022.

+In August 2022, the MMCC-E continued to consolidate its network of international contact points through an agreement with the Confédération Interalliée des Officiers Médicaux de Réserve (CIOMR).

+The wargaming exercise which took place in April 2023 focused on a conflict scenario in the context of national and alliance defence.
+In this exercise, the focus was on the complete evacuation of injured and wounded from the front to their respective home country.

+Through a series of medical service simulation games (Medical Wargamings), the MMCC-E has gained a solid reputation.

+Thus, it influences, for example, the conceptual development of patient transport from conflict zones.

+The member nations recently discussed what role the MMCC/EMC could play with regards to this in the future.

+Another major exercise of the MMCC–E, “Casualty Move 2026” (CAMO26), is going to be conducted in March 2026 and focused on a major joint operation scenario with activation of the collective defence and mutual assistance clauses to train the national echelons of health crises management on bulk patient flow with the prospect of a enhanced civil-military cooperation.”

 Mission

-The main mission of the MMCC/EMC is the creation of the necessary conditions for the multinational medical support of Armed Forces within their wide range of tasks, supporting the already growing development towards more international cooperation.
+The main mission of the MMCC-E is the creation of the necessary conditions for the multinational medical support of Armed Forces within their wide range of tasks, supporting the already growing development towards more international cooperation.
 It also functions as a catalyst for the field of Capability Enhancement.